MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nn-dbgeng-idebugsystemobjects2.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IDebugSystemObjects2</b> interface inherits from <a href="/windows-hardware/drivers/ddi/dbgeng/nn-dbgeng-idebugsystemobjects">IDebugSystemObjects</a>. <b>IDebugSystemObjects2</b> also has these types of members:
+The <b>IDebugSystemObjects2</b> interface inherits from <a href="/windows-hardware/drivers/ddi/dbgeng/nn-dbgeng-idebugsystemobjects">IDebugSystemObjects</a>. <b>IDebugSystemObjects2</b> also has these types of members:

 ## -see-also